Growth Advantage Programme

 The design of the Growth Advantage Programme allows participants to shape their own learning over time supported by diagnostic tools and take away tool kits for use back in their organisations with their own people.
 This encourages participants to take ownership of their own development and coach their management team.
 It also ensures the direct relevance of the programme to the needs of each venture and its leadership team.

-The Growth Advantage Programme is delivered by Scotland's top entrepreneurship faculty at the Hunter Centre for Entrepreneurship including Professor Eleanor Shaw (ranked in the global list of the 100 leading professors in the field of entrepreneurship) and Professor Jonathan Levie (MIT REAP Scotland's lead academic and UK co-director of Global Entrepreneurship Monitor).
+The Growth Advantage Programme is led by Professor Eleanor Shaw (ranked in the global list of the 100 leading professors in the field of entrepreneurship) and delivered by Scotland's top entrepreneurship faculty at the Hunter Centre for Entrepreneurship at Strathclyde Business School.

 The programme is directed by peer learning expert John Anderson, former Chief Executive of The Entrepreneurial Exchange.

 Throughout the programme, participants have the opportunity to learn directly from inspirational entrepreneurs as guest speakers as well as panels of experts during workshop sessions.
 These have included Strathclyders Sir Tom Hunter, Rabinder Buttar of Clintech and Graeme Malcolm of M Squared Lasers; successful oil industry entrepreneur Bob Keiller; Mike Hughes co-founder and former CEO of software company Ciboodle; Lucinda Bruce-Gardyne founder of Genius Foods and award winning serial entrepreneurs Simon Howie and Iain MacRitchie well as human resource and digital media experts from Skyscanner and growth capital specialists from banking, venture capital and the London Stock Exchange.

 A key feature of the Growth Advantage Programme is providing participants with access to further practical support to help them to scale-up.
 The resources available range from securing access to Santander's unique Trade Portal and international Trade Missions, signposting to support from Scottish Enterprise and Highlands and Islands Enterprise, Scottish Development International and Globalscot.
 Participants will also benefit from access to practical support from the University of Strathclyde, including Knowledge Transfer Partnerships and other forms of innovation services.